 This measure was tested using medical record data.
-This source is considered the gold standard for clinical information; our findings indicate that these data have a high degree of face validity.
-This measure was tested among a total of 123 children younger than 18 years of age with sickle cell disease (Table 6).
-Overall, appropriate blood testing was conducted within 60 minutes of initial contact in the ED for 10 percent of children with SCD (range among the three hospitals: 7 percent-10 percent).
-Pulse oximetry was conducted within 60 minutes of initial contact in the ED on 51 percent of children (range: 39 percent- 100 percent).
-Similarly, a complete blood count was conducted within 60 minutes of initial contact in the ED for 10 percent.
+This source is considered the gold standard for clinical information; this measure had a high degree of face validity and reliability.
+It was tested among a total of 123 children younger than 18 years of age with SCD (Table 6, see Supporting Documents).
+Overall, antibiotics were provided to 13 percent of children with SCD who presented with a fever in the ED within 60 minutes following initial contact (range: 0 percent-15 percent).